 The Math Club sponsors this competition each year for several area high schools.
 This event involves faculty and students.

 This annual concert features the Chamber Choir singing everything from madrigals to vocal jazz.
 It's a kaleidoscope of great musical styles.

 ROVERS ALL-AMERICAN CONCERT

 Phi Mu Alpha Sinfonia and Sigma Alpha Iota sponsor this annual concert featuring the works of American composers.
 It's held in memory of Reynaldo Rovers, a former Music Department faculty member.

-This banquet, held at the close of the spring semester, recognizes outstanding student athletic achievements and contributions to their respective teams.
-Families, athletes, and the College community are invited to attend.
+This banquet, held at the close of the spring semester, recognizes outstanding student athletic achievements adn contributions to their respective teams.
+Families, athletes, and the college community are invited to attend.

-Each spring, to coincide with the national Undergraduate Research Week sponsored by the Council of Undergraduate Research, LVC recognizes the research, scholarly, and artistic accomplishments of our students.
-Events include music recitals, Wig and Buckle theater performances, honor society inductions, and the Spring Awards Ceremony where selected students are recognized for their academic achievements and contributions to the College.
+Each spring, to coincide with the Undergraduate Research Week sponsored by the Council of Undergraduate Research, LVC recognizes the research, scholarly, and artistic accomplishments of our students.
+Events include music recitals, Wig and Buckle Theater Company performance, honor society inductions, and the Spring Awards Ceremony where selected students are recognized for their academic achievements and contributions to the College.
 The highlight of the week is Inquiry: A Symposium of Student Research and Original Work.
-Students from all disciplines showcase their work during Inquiry.
+Students form all disciplines showcase their work during Inquiry.
 Participating students are chosen by their faculty to present their work.
-Student publications are also displayed in the College library during the week.
+Student publications also are displayed in the College library during the week.

 Sponsored by Student Government, this student-initiated annual event began in spring 2002.
 LVC students wake up to find that day classes have been cancelled and replaced with a full day of fun involving the entire campus community.
-Events for the day include a picnic in the Social Quad, inflatables, music, sports challenges, egg tosses, and Tug-of-War.
+Events for the day include a picnic on the Social Quad, inflatables, movies, music, sports challenges, egg tosses, and more.